Sebbs128/firewall/README.md

 - `MatchValues` - a list of string values to be compared against
 - `Transforms` - a list of transformations to be applied, in order

+###### GeoIP Evaluators

+The `GeoIP` value for `MatchType` will use a [MaxMind GeoIP2](https://dev.maxmind.com/geoip/updating-databases) Country database to look up the client's country based on the IP address from either the socket address or remote address, and evaluate this against a list of supplied country names.

+- `MatchVariable` - the property to retrieve the request's IP address from
+  - `SocketAddress` - use the IP address from the actual connection; if the request was previously proxied, this might not be the actual client's address but rather the address of the proxy
+  - `RemoteAddress` - the perceived client's address; at present, this will be the first valid value from the `X-Forwarded-For` header, falling back to the socket address if none was found
+- `MatchCountryValues` - a list of country names (not case sensitive) to be evaluated against

+The path to a GeoIP2 or GeoLite2 Country database must be provided to use this evaluator, and is configured at the top level (adjacent to `RouteFirewalls`) with the `GeoIPDatabasePath` configuration property.
+As with all other configuration values, the database path can be updated without requiring a restart, and as MaxMind frequently updates the databases (at time of writing, twice weekly) frequent updating is encouraged.

+No database files are provided in this project, however one to suit your purpose (commercial, enterprise, or free) can be obtained from MaxMind.
+Note you will need the _Country_ database, and supplying any other type will fail to load the database and any configured GeoIP evaluators.

 ###### Transforms

 Tranformations can be applied to the request values for `Size` and `String` evaluators prior to any comparisons to do things like changing the case, trimming whitespace, or applying URL decoding/encoding. `Tranforms` are applied in the order given in the condition configuration.